Learn These Essential Geoprocessing Tools

 It turns out that global horizontal irradiance (GHI) is a good measure of incoming solar radiation.
 So if you wanted to install a solar panel, GHI is the recommended data set.

 If you clip GHI to the Florida state boundary, you can really find how much sunshine Florida really gets.
-When we clip GHI, we can add it to a map of even summarize the average GHI values.
+When we clip GHI, we can add it to a map and even summarize the average GHI values.

 3. The Merge Tool